DanieleGravina/divergence-and-quality-diversity/README.md

 objective-based fittness evolutionary processes.
 While novelty search rewards unseen solutions, surprise search rewards unexpected solutions.
-As a result these two algorithms perform a dierent form of search since an expected solution can be novel while an already seen solution can be surprising.
+As a result these two algorithms perform a different form of search since an expected solution can be novel while an already seen solution can be surprising.
 As novelty and surprise search have already shown much promise individually, the hypothesis is that an evolutionary process that rewards both